iStock-1223189985-1.jpg

 Genesis [G]: Hi Chris, please tell us more about yourself.

-Chris [C]: I possess a keen interest in finance, investments and entrepreneurship, and recently completed my Bachelor’s Degree in Business Management at Singapore Management University (SMU), majoring in Finance (Banking).
-My ultimate goal is to be an entrepreneur, starting a company and growing it whilst helping to improve the lives of others.
+Chris [C]: I’ve always had a keen interest in finance, investments, and entrepreneurship.
+My ultimate goal is to be an entrepreneur, starting a company and growing it while helping to improve the lives of others.

 Outside of work, I am an avid basketball fan, watching the latest games or classic match-ups of the 1990s.
 I also enjoy football, golf, hanging out with friends, reading and watching movies, or trying out new experiences and challenges.

-[G] At university, you majored in Finance.
-What prompted you to choose Finance?
+[G] At university, you majored in Finance and Banking.
+What prompted your choice?

-[C] I’ve always been interested in Finance from a young age.
-I first started investing in stocks in secondary school, and I enjoyed figuring out the story behind the numbers, such as why did sales of a company improve, how would the macroeconomic environment affect the company, what is their value proposition against competitors, etc, and forming my own thesis based on the information gathered.
+[C]: I’ve always been interested in Finance from a young age.
+I first started investing in stocks in secondary school, and I really enjoyed figuring out the story behind the numbers.
+Things like: why did a company’s sales improve?
+How would the macroeconomic environment affect them?
+What’s their value proposition against competitors?
+I loved forming my own thesis based on the information I gathered.

-The diverse and dynamic nature of Finance was very engaging and exciting to me, allowing me to tap on different skill sets and see the interlink between business, finance and economics.
+The diverse and dynamic nature of Finance was very engaging and exciting to me, allowing me to tap into different skill sets and see the interlink between business, finance, and economics.

 The fast-paced environment keeps me constantly engaged, while on slower days, I research emerging industries and technologies, or topics which I am particularly intrigued by, such as Artificial Intelligence (AI), Blockchain, Crypto, Metaverse, or Mixed Reality (XR).